 Although veneers offer a fantastic cosmetic result, the process is expensive, irreversible, and relatively invasive.
 So, it’s not everyone’s cup of tea.

 As mentioned, porcelain veneers are permanent and can’t be removed.
 This is because a sometimes significant layer of enamel is taken from teeth to attach the veneer.
 Without the protection of the veneer or your enamel, your exposed teeth would be extremely sensitive and cause you substantial pain.

 Of course, you can choose to wear a fixed metal brace during your orthodontic treatment.
+If you are asking if braces can fix gaps, well they can, but it will be a long-term painful treatment.
 Or you can opt for clear, removable aligners to correct your arch and close your gaps.
 Clear, plastic aligners are a popular, pain-free, and cost-effective way to a gap-free grin.